History

 1878

-Mrs Ann Wass (the owner at that time) ? bought some more land to add to the original estate from a group of people, which included Florence Nightingale.
-This additional land now forms part of the gardens and the front park, and included the cottage.
+Mrs Ann Wass (the owner of the property at the time) bought some more land to add to the original estate from people including Florence Nightingale.
+The additional land now forms part of the gardens, play park and cottage.

 1881